 If you want for a different sensory experience (or if your child has some tactile defensiveness or is hesitant about playing with the slime), you can put it in a zip lock baggie and let your child manipulate it from in there.
 For our sensory bag, we sealed it shut with thermal sensitive duct tape that changes color with touch from your hands.
 Pretty cool stuff!
 This tape is called Chameleon Skinz Color Changing Tape.
 It can be found here on Amazon.

 *If you leave your slime out, it will dry up quickly, so be sure to seal it in an air tight container.
 We used just a regular glass tupperware container.

 NOTE: This recipe is not edible.
-Therefore, if your child is younger (and tends to put things in his/her mouth) or is very oral seeking, this may not be the best activity to use.
-As always, use caution and monitor your child when playing with this slime. 🙂 You are solely responsible for determining if the activities and ideas presented on this website are suitable for your child.
+Therefore, if your child is younger (and tends to put things in his/her mouth) or is oral sensory seeking, this may not be the best activity to do.
+As always, use caution and monitor your child when playing with this slime.
+You are solely responsible for determining if the activities and ideas presented on this website are suitable for your child.
 Please always provide appropriate supervision when implementing any ideas or activities from this website.
 The author and blog are not able to provide any assurance regarding allergies or other issues that may arise and are not liable for any loss, damage, injury or mishap that may occur from engaging in activities or ideas from this website.
-Please note that the ideas presented in this website are for informational purposes only and are never individualized therapy recommendations.
+The ideas presented in this website are for informational purposes only and are never individualized therapy recommendations.

 Visit Sensory TheraPLAY Box website here